pippim/pippim.github.io/index.md

 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr1" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr3" class="hdr-btn">Skip</a></div>
 ## Get in Touch

-There are many ways of getting in touch with Pippim.
+There are many ways of getting in touch with {{ site.title }}.
 The conventional way via email and on other websites.
 The direct method on Stack Exchange Answers or GitHub Repos.

 ### The Conventional Way of Getting in Touch

 Get in touch with pippim by sending an email.
 You can also visit the other pippim.com website on Google Sites.

+<-- Change Pippim to your contact info below -->
 - [📧 Send an Email to Pippim 🔗](mailto:pippim.com@gmail.com "Send email to pippim.com@gmail.com 🔗")

 - Visit the Pippim website on [Google Sites 🔗](https://pippim.com "Visit www.pippim.com 🔗")